 The Signature Page

-In addition to the electronic submission, all Ph.D. candidates are required to submit one paper copy of their signature page, on archival-quality paper, to the Graduate School.
+In addition to the electronic submission, all Ph.D. candidates are required to submit their signature page to the Graduate School, which may be sent electronically to [email protected].
 Samples are available online.
-The signature page should bear the original signatures (not a copy) of the dissertation director and all readers.
-Signatures should be in either black or blue ink.
+The signature page should bear the signatures of the dissertation director and all readers.
 The typed names of the director and readers must appear under their signature lines.
-(Candidates who want an original signature page signed by the Dean of the Graduate School must include an additional signature page.)
+Electronic signatures are acceptable.
+An unsigned copy of the signature page should be uploaded to ETD system.

 Type and spacing